Bachelor of Science in Architectural Engineering

-The goal of the Bachelor of Science in Architectural Engineering Program is to train architects who can lead the architectural profession in Egypt and the Middle-East into the digital age while respecting the local heritage.
+The goal of the Bachelor of Science in Architectural Engineering Program is to graduate architects who can lead the architectural profession in Egypt and the Middle-East into the digital age with an understanding of context as means of respecting local heritage.
 The program promotes the implementation of the latest advances in Information and Communication Technology (ICT), stresses the rich local and historical context, and incorporates construction engineering and professional contents which respond to the needs of the industry.
 It also embraces the liberal arts approach to education through its multidisciplinary nature.
 Thus, the program will contribute positively to the well needed human development efforts in Egypt.

 The specific objective of the Architectural Engineering Program is to educate students in the fundamentals of the science and design of architecture with particular emphasis on developing skills of innovation, creativity and critical thinking in the design of the built environment.
 This is accomplished through research-based studio pedagogy, digital aided design, history, arts and the realization of users requirements within the constraints of the society.
 In the process, students learn to effectively work independently and collaboratively, develop analytical skills, and consider the impact of architectural solutions on both Egyptian society and the evolving global community.